prmr/JetUML/README.md

 ![JetUML Class Diagram](docs/banner.png)

+## Endorsements

+> I do a fair bit of modeling with some commercial tools which can be quite heavyweight.
+Whenever I need to quickly sketch out a design before writing code I prefer JetUML in most cases.
+  — Randall Hudson, Mitre Corporation

-## Download and Installation
+## Download

 JetUML is available both as a self-contained application and as a Java archive file under the terms of the [GNU General Public License v3](https://www.gnu.org/licenses/gpl.html).
 Download the application from the [latest release](https://github.com/prmr/JetUML/releases) page and if necessary see the [installation guide](docs/install.md).
+Please consider supporting the project by starring this repo and by [writing an endorsement](mailto:jetuml@cs.mcgill.ca).

 ## Privacy Policy

 JetUML does not collect any information, personal or otherwise.
 The application only accesses the network to open web pages via the commands in the Help menu.

-## Support JetUML

-JetUML is entirely free.
-You can support the project by starring this repo and by writing an endorsement ([contact us](mailto:jetuml@cs.mcgill.ca)).

 ## Documentation